jackal-cms/framework/README.md

 # framework
-This is a core of Jackal CMS
+This is a core of Quagga CMS